Diary Major John Kevin Lloyd - 1942-1945 - Part 2

 with very little rain.
 Rumours

-of relief of Tavoy prisoner by
+of relief of Tavoy prisoners by

 mixed guerilla forces.
-CO very rude
+C O very rude

 unnecessarily.
 Quite recovered.